 How to Pay an Employee as a Small Business

-To start paying employees, you’ll need to set up a payroll system.
+To start paying employees, you’ll need to set up payroll, and be sure to use a payroll system that makes sense to you.

 First, let’s uncover what processing payroll involves.
 Then, we can explore the best payroll options for small business owners.